 There are more than enough retailers who are willing to reward you for being a customer, at least considering on becoming a customer.
 You may be able to earn for food or discounts just by signing-up for a reward program.

-The Simple Dollar has a nifty guide explaining how this works.
-But, in a nutshell, create an email account specifically for reward programs and start reaping the benefits without having to give away personal information.
+In a nutshell, create an email account specifically for reward programs and start reaping the benefits without having to give away personal information.

 17. Avoid Instant Gratification